laikal/HIKI-Notifier/README.md

 The built-in profile cannot be deleted and its channel URL cannot be changed.

-However, stream notifications can be freely enabled or disabled.
+Stream notifications can still be freely enabled or disabled.

 ---